 What should I expect for the money?

-Aluminium frame is the material of choice on all the bikes below.
+Aluminium is the material of choice on all the bikes below.
 You need to be spending £4k and above if you want carbon fibre.

 The requirements of an electric mountain bike are somewhat different than other e-bikes, and for this reason a mid-drive motor with a high torque output is generally favourable.
-All of these bikes use premium mid-drive systems from prestigious manufacturers like Bosch, Shimano and Yamaha.
+All of these bikes use premium mid-drive systems from prestigious manufacturers like Bosch, Shimano and Brose.
 Motor specifications below:

 Bosch Performance Line CX – 4th Generation